 Questions should be directed to firstname.lastname@example.org.

 Your input matters!
-Please plan to complete the very important iCubed end-of-the-year survey that will be sent to you electronically at the end of the semester.
+Please plan to complete the very important iCubed end-of-the-year survey that is will be sent to you electronically during Summer 2014!
 Thank you.

 Team: Active Learning